Azure/regulatory-compliance-initiatives/README.md

 # What is RMiT Compliance as code (CaC)

-Compliance-as-Code mean programmatic methods for automating the policy implementation, validation, remediation, monitoring, and reporting of the required regulatory compliance standards that an organization needs to be compliant.
+Compliance-as-Code is a programmatic approach for automating the implementation, validation, remediation, monitoring, and reporting of the required regulatory compliance standards for the respective organizations.

-The RMiT Compliance as code focuses on four technical domains and provide Azure Policies.
+The RMiT Compliance as code focuses on the four technical domains and provides the appropriate Azure Policies.

 - Azure Policy helps to establish clear governance policies for a technology project, along with continuous monitoring and compliance over time report.
-- CaC helps organizations conceptualize the design and maintenance of security infrastructure in compliance with their business goal
+- CaC helps organizations conceptualize the design and maintenance of security infrastructure in compliance with their business goal.
 - Ensure cryptographic controls, key generation policies and certificate are monitored and audited/enforce at platform level.
 - Helps to audit information access control which includes identification, authentication, authorization, access denial, password policy, multifactor authentication, and monitoring the user activity by integrating Activity and Azure AD logs.
 - Audit the patch for vulnerabilities for Cloud resources
 - Landing zone helps establish network design, which includes network service management, network monitoring, virtual network design, log maintenance, network segmentation, and network security.

 # Benefits
-- RMiT related cybersecurity practices also act as a baseline for cyber insurance and legal and regulatory compliances.
+- RMiT related cybersecurity practices also act as a baseline for cyber insurance, as well as legal and regulatory compliance.
-- Financial institutes will accelerate the opportunity and stay ahead of their competitors.
+- Financial institutes can accelerate their digital transformation to serve their customers better, drive innovation and competitive differentiation.
-- Defender for Cloud provides the tools helps to harden your resources, track your security posture, protect against cyber attacks, and streamline security management.
-Because it's natively integrated, deployment of Defender for Cloud is easy, providing you with simple auto provisioning to secure your resources by default.
+- Microsoft Defender for Cloud provides organizations with the tools needed to harden resources, track security posture, protect against cyber attacks, and streamline security management.
+Because it's natively integrated, deployment of Microsoft Defender for Cloud is easy, providing a simple auto provisioning to secure the resources by default.
-- Ensuring the cloud resources are remain audit competencies, allow security team to set exempt a specific resource or environment and mark resource with specific justification to track.
+- Ensure the cloud resources remain audit compliance competencies  , allow security teams to exempt any specific resource or environment by marking such resource/environment with specific justification to track.
-- Prevent misconfigurations with Enforce/Deny recommendations
+- Prevent misconfigurations with Enforce/Deny recommendations.
-- Incorporating RMiT will encourage financial institutions to acquire third party assistance, hence, transferring the risk burden from the institution to vendor.
+- Incorporating RMiT will encourage financial institutions to acquire third party assistance, hence transferring the risk burden from the institution to the respective vendor(s).

 # Compliance as code (CaC) Goals
 - Establishing the necessary risk frameworks, governance structures, policies, procedures to meet RMiT regulatory requirements